ok-kewei/rag_bedrock/README.md

 ## Quick Start — Clone, Virtualenv, Install, Setup `.env`

-These are the local setup steps you asked for.
+These are the local setup steps.
 Use these before running or building the Docker image (recommended for development).

 1. **Clone the repo**